henryaj/rc/content/post/graalvm-buildpack.md

 **To use on Cloud Foundry**: run `cf create-buildpack` to add this buildpack to CF, then update the buildpack order to ensure it runs before the normal Ruby buildpack.

 It's pretty bare bones at the moment – it won't build your Rails asset cache, for example – but it should be okay at getting basic Ruby apps running.
-Note that TruffleRuby is still incomplete, and is missing support for some important Ruby features, so YMMV.
+Note that [TruffleRuby is still incomplete](https://github.com/oracle/truffleruby/blob/master/README.md#current-status), and is missing support for some important Ruby features (native gems won't work, for example), so YMMV.

 [^12factor]: These principles are all lifted from the concept of [12-factor apps](https://12factor.net/), which are apps that have a clean contract with the underlying OS, and are designed to be portable across clouds.